shevious/edx-documentation/en_us/xblock/source/reusable/create_xblock.rst

       $ Class name: MyXBlock

-The skeleton files for the XBlock are created in ``xblock-sdk`` directory.
+The skeleton files for the XBlock are created in the ``myxblock`` directory.
 For more information about the XBlock files, see :ref:`Anatomy of an XBlock`.

-..
-LIST FILES